pwalczyszyn/Backbone.Force/README.md

 ## Description

-**Backbone.Force** is a plugin that enables Force.com connectivity to [Backbone.js](http://backbonejs.org/) Model and Collection types.
+**Backbone.Force** is a plugin library that enables Force.com connectivity to [Backbone.js](http://backbonejs.org/) Model and Collection types.

 In the back it uses [forcetk](https://github.com/developerforce/Force.com-JavaScript-REST-Toolkit) library provided by Salesforce.com team.